 The Claim Prevention phase starts with the initial contract documentation.
 The most effective way to prevent claims is to create all contract documents, plans, and designs in the same line.

-Claim quantification is to calculate the cost and schedule impact of the claim by analyzing the schedule and cost estimation documents.
+Claim quantification is to calculate the cost and time impact of the claim by analyzing the critical path of the schedule and cost estimation documents.

 Tips For Effective Construction Claims Management